Dependent Care Expense

 Expenses must be verified only when any of the following occurs:

-New application
+●New application

-Renewal application
+●Renewal application

-When a reported change in the expense or address is received (See Effecting Changes for change information)
+●When a reported change in the expense or address is received (See

 A current statement from a physician or psychologist indicating that the incapacitated adult requires supervision or personal care is needed to allow incapacitated adult care expenses.

-Verification of transportation to and from a dependent care provider for the NA Dependent Care Transportation Standard.
+●Transportation to and from a dependent care provider for the NA Dependent Care Transportation Standard.

-To provide information about the participant’s search for employment and about Supplemental Nutrition Assistance Program Career Advancement Network (SNAP) activities.
+●Information about the participant’s search for employment and about Supplemental Nutrition Assistance Program Career Advancement Network (SNAP) activities.

-The dependent child or incapacitated adult care expense amount.
+●The dependent child or incapacitated adult care expense amount.

-Paid receipt or participant's cancelled checks.
+●Paid receipt or participant's canceled checks.

-Screenshot of verification from the provider’s website or app.
+●Screenshot of verification from the provider’s website or app.

-Collateral contact to, or a signed and dated statement from, the provider of the care.
+●Collateral contact to, or a signed and dated statement from, the provider of the care.
+Provider documentation must contain all of the following information:

 Name, address, and telephone number of the provider